Quantum gravitational corrections to Reissner-Nordstr\"om black hole thermodynamics and their implications for the weak gravity conjecture: Introduction

 \section{Introduction}

 In Einstein's general relativity, the extremality bound for a Reissner-Nordström (RN) black hole is given by $\frac{q}{M}\leq 1$ in natural units, where $q$ (implicitly $|q|$) and $M$ are the electric charge and mass of the black hole, respectively.
-For an extremal charged black hole, if it is assumed to decay into two or more lighter components, then, due to the conservation of energy and charge, one of the decay products must have a charge-to-mass ratio $\frac{q}{M}> 1$.
-If such a super-extremal object does not exist in nature, the decay process would be completely forbidden, and the evolution of black holes would cease at a final stage.
+On the other hand, for an extremal charged black hole, postulate that it has the ability to decay into two or more lighter components, then, due to the conservation of energy and charge, one of the decay products must have a charge-to-mass ratio $\frac{q}{M}> 1$.
+If such a super-extremal object doesn't exist in nature, the decay process would be completely forbidden, and the evolution of black holes would cease at a final stage.
 Eventually, the universe would be populated by a large number of stable remnants with various charges, which is an unfavorable scenario.

 This situation has motivated the so-called weak gravity conjecture (WGC).
 The WGC suggests that for any $U(1)$ gauge field coupled to gravity, there must exist at least one object with charge $q$ and mass $M$ such that its charge-to-mass ratio exceeds the bound of a large extremal black hole \cite{Arkani-Hamed:2006emk}.
 As the name implies, consistent theories must include states where electromagnetic repulsion dominates gravitational attraction.
 Currently, there are various versions of the WGC, both mild and strong, with different motivations, interpretations, and implications.
 For an in-depth review of this field, see Ref. \cite{Harlow:2022ich}.